kewisch/gdata-provider/TESTING.md

 ## Basic Event Operations
 * Create an event in the calendar
   * It should have the "Default" privacy class
-  * And the reminder value should also be "Default"
+  * And the reminder value should also be "Default" if default reminders are set on the calendar
 * Move the event to a different time
+* Create server-side conflicts for modify and delete and make sure they are handled
 * Delete the event
-* Create server-side conflicts for modify and delete and make sure they are handled

 ## Basic Task Operations
 * Create a task in the your task list